Beka121/Calculator_java/README.md

 3. Complex expressions with multiple nested parentheses might cause errors in some edge cases.
 4. I also specifically added instructions to avoid such issues.
 5. I had to spend more time than I originally planned—I didn't expect my knowledge to be insufficient.
+6. Evulate file don't need it i tried to create a new class and use it in the main, but in my code it will doesn't work for some isusses.

 ---